huitema/quicmpath/draft-huitema-quic-mpath-req.md

 like the development of QUIC.
 However, there is a risk that decisions made during the development of the first version might preclude some options that we may later find attractive when developing the multipath extension.

+It is almost impossible to discuss Multipath QUIC in an IETF context without making references to the Multipath extensions for TCP (MTCP), specified in [@?RFC6824].
+The specification explains
+how to provide the same type of service to applications as TCP (i.e., reliable bytestream), while using multiple TCP flows across potentially disjoint paths.
+The details of the MTCP design are very specific to TCP, but many high level principles and experiences can inform the design of multipath QUIC.

-The purpose of this document is thus to explore the multicast requirements and plausible solutions, in order to inform the development of QUIC V1 and hopefully facilitate a smooth introduction of multipath extensions after V1 is standardized.
+The purpose of this document is to explore the multipath requirements and plausible solutions, in order to inform the development of QUIC V1 and hopefully facilitate a smooth introduction of multipath extensions after V1 is standardized.

 # QUIC Multipath Scenarios

-The classic multipath scenarios involve splitting a connnections traffic over several paths, aiming for either better reliability by using several redundant paths, or better performance by balancing the traffic load over several path.
+The classic multipath scenarios involve splitting a connection's traffic over several paths, aiming for either better reliability by using several redundant paths, or better performance by balancing the traffic load over several path.
+For example, we see load balancing between equal cost multipaths using MTCP documented in [@?RFC8041].
 Redundancy and load balancing define broad scenarios which will certainly be applicable to QUIC, but a couple of more specific scenarios have been discussed during the early development of QUIC.
 These scenarios include NAT re-binding, client migration, and anycast servers.

 The classical example of client migration is the transition from one type of connectivity, e.g. Wi-Fi, to another, e.g. LTE.
 Client migration is often handled through a "make before break" strategy, in which a new "path" is established and tested before switching to it and decommisioning the old path.
 Such strategies involve maintaining the old and the new path active during the testing time, and thus require a simple form of multipath management.
+This is one of the scenarios studied in the context of MTCP, and documented in [@?RFC8041].

 Many services are deployed using anycast addresses, which allow a client to get automatically connected to the closest available server.
 However, the connectivity